 If you’ve ever visited Argentina, you understand why it’s such a popular place to relocate.
 It has a strong and highly literate booming economic class and all of the rich biodiversity you’d want in your South American destination.
 You can have access to mountains, arctic regions, temperate zones, and historic sites all around you.
 So, what does it take to become a resident?
-Let’s go over the visa options.
+Let’s go over the Residency Options in Argentina.

 Those visiting from the United States, along with about 80 different countries, only need a valid passport to enter Argentina.
 You simply need a blank space for a stamp on your passport in order to stay for up to 90 days.
 From that point, you’ll have to leave the country and come back to renew your 90-day stay.
 This is an option for some, who choose to border hop in order to renew the tourist visa, but it isn’t always the most practical option for residency.

 If you are travelling abroad from a country that is not included in the 80-country list, you’ll have to apply for a tourist visa to visit Argentina.
 These usually cover a 30-90 day span, and the proper paperwork along with an interview will be required.

 Visa of Temporary Residence